cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.4.1v1
-The **Invite external users to your organization** feature SHOULD be disabled unless agency mission requires the capability.
+Disable the **Invite external users to your organization** feature unless agency mission requires the capability.
-- _Rationale:_ TODO
+- _Rationale:_ Allowing guest users in general is a bad idea and can lead to unwanted access.
+Disabling this feature in PowerBI is just another way to avoid having a risky guest user in the organization.
 - _Last modified:_ June 2023

 ### Resources